aletbm/MySolutions_MLZoomcamp2024_DataTalks.Club/NLP_with_Disaster_Tweets_Capstone_2/README.md

 <img src="https://storage.googleapis.com/kaggle-media/competitions/tweet_screenshot.png" width=200>

 The author explicitly uses the word “ABLAZE” but means it metaphorically.
 This is clear to a human right away, especially with the visual aid.
-But it’s less clear to a machine.<br><br>
+But it’s less clear to a machine.

 In this competition, we’re challenged to build a machine learning model that **predicts which Tweets are about real disasters and which one’s aren’t**.
 We’ll have access to a dataset of **10,000 tweets** that were hand classified.